pcaston/OpenPeerPower.github.io/source/docs/index.markdown

 <br/>

-To see what Home Assistant can do, take a look at the [demo page](/demo).
+To see what Open Peer Power can do, take a look at the [demo page](/demo).